platformio/platformio-docs/installation.rst

 '''''''''''''

 1. Please remove existing PlatformIO Core **environment folder** if exists.
-    See above how to get a path.
+    See above command how to get path to environment folder.

 2. Please check that you have a valid Python interpreter running a next command in system terminal.
 Python 2.7.9+ or Python 3.5+ is recommended.